Additional Evaluation in Preliminary Design Stage Can Reduce Costs and Keep Your Project on Schedule

 When our team works with developers in the preliminary design stages of a new project, we consider several factors as part of that evaluation process:

-- Technology: Evaluate different technologies such as inverter manufacturers or models and purchased options to determine its potential impact on the project.
+- Technology: Evaluate different technologies such as inverter manufacturers or models and purchased options to determine their potential impact on the project.

 - Reactive Power Flow: Perform load flow calculations to determine a good estimate for the number of inverters necessary or the sizing of capacitor/reactor banks based on selected equipment technology.